-- (1) The Best of Hubble: Recent results from the Hubble Space Telescope (HST) and its Wide Field Camera 3 (WFC3). - (2) Measuring Star-birth and Earth-like exoplanets - (3) Measuring Galaxy Assembly and Supermassive Black-Hole Growth. - (4) What is the James Webb Space Telescope (JWST)? - (5) How can JWST measure the Epochs of First Light & Reionization? - (6) Summary and Conclusions.
+- (1) Where do our students end-up?
+Possible NASA Careers - (2) The Best of Hubble: Recent results from the Hubble Space Telescope (HST) and its Wide Field Camera 3 (WFC3). - (3) Measuring Galaxy Assembly and Supermassive Black-Hole Growth. - (4) What is the James Webb Space Telescope (JWST)? - (5) How can JWST measure the Epochs of First Light & Reionization? - (6) Summary and Conclusions. - Appendix: (7) Measuring Star-birth and Earth-like exoplanets